otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 ## Phase 3: Reflect

-Write a reflection as the final section of each documentation file.
+In **`reflection.md`**, write a reflection as the final section of each documentation file.
 This is written after you have finished building.

 ### Backend reflection (~400 words)